gabrielcsapo/psychic/README.md

 ## Imperative Syntax API

 Sometimes we want to extend components for reusability.
 We also want to get some performance gains when defining new components.
-Chemical leans heavily on prototypal inheritance to get some nice performance from our paradigm.
+Psychic leans heavily on prototypal inheritance to get some nice performance from our paradigm.

 ```javascript
 var Control = require('psychic').control;